Byju's: Philanthropy

-In September 2020, Byju's launched the “Education for All” Initiative for kids from marginalized populations.
+In September 2020, Byju's launched the “Education for All” Initiative for children from marginalised populations.

 Among the several initiatives launched under Education for All, Byju's Give was launched in November 2020, under which the company collects old or unused smart devices for refurbishing purposes and then loads them up with Byju's content for free and distribute to those children who have no access to the internet.